barriosjorge/gmt_docs/src/software_development/ui_fwk.rst

 Troubleshooting Guide
 ---------------------

-The engineering app loads the local bundles defined in ``$GMT_LOCAL/etc/bundles`` and the webpacke'd model files in ``$GMT_LOCAL/lib/js``.
+The engineering app loads the local bundles defined in ``$GMT_LOCAL/etc/bundles`` and the webpack model files in ``$GMT_LOCAL/lib/js``.
 If you enable bundles, but no corresponding model lib file exists, the UI might end up an incosistent or 'blank' state.

-* **No navigation tree**: the navigation tree is rendered off the local bundles in ``$GMT_LOCAL\etc\bundles``.
-The bundles described there need to have been built with webpack.
+* **No navigation tree**: the navigation tree is rendered from the local bundles enabled in ``$GMT_LOCAL\etc\bundles``.
+The bundles defined there need to exist in your ``$GMT_LOCAL/lib/js`` folder.
+You can create these by running ``webpack`` on your model.
-* **Incositent Navigation tree**: Navigator persists your menu state, so when you change your bundles you need to manually reset the persistence.
-Press ``CMD+,`` and press `Reset application state` button.
+* **Incositent Navigation tree**: If you don't see a newly added (or still see a deleted element in the tree) it's because Navigator persists your menu state, so when you make changes to your bundles or edit your model files you need to manually clear the application cache.
+Press ``CMD+,`` to see the Navigator preferences.
+Find the `Reset application state` button and press it.
+If this works, your menu will have been rebuilt and should be consistent again.
-* **Blank screen**: If the UI starts with a blank screen, it's likely there's an incosistent configuration.
+* **Blank screen**: If the UI starts with a blank screen, it's likely there's an incosistent configuration, for example, you defined a bundle, but there is no webpack version of the model in ``$GMT_LOCAL/lib/js``.
 Open the Developer console and check the error message.

 In some cases the cached data might have caused an error.
 There are three possible ways to fix this in order of severity: